Border Bases in the Rational Weyl Algebra: Background

 We now recall the definition of border bases. \begin{definition} Let $I\subset S=\CC[X_1,\ldots,X_n]$ be a zero-dimensional ideal, $\mathcal{O}_\lambda = \{t_1,t_2,\ldots,t_m\}\subset \mathbb{T}_n$ an order ideal, and $G=\{g_1,g_2,\ldots,g_p\}\subset I$ an $\mathcal{O}_\lambda$-border prebasis.
 The set $G$ is an {\em $\mathcal{O}_\lambda$-border basis} of $I$ if the residue classes of $t_1,t_2,\ldots,t_m$ form a $\CC$-vector space basis of~$S/I$. \end{definition} In particular, this also means that any border basis of $I$ also generates $I$ as an $S$-ideal.

-In~\cite{KK06}, the authors provide algorithms to compute a border basis from a given set of generators, relating to a degree-compatible term ordering.
+In~\cite{KK06}, algorithms are provided to compute a border basis from a given set of generators, relating to a degree-compatible term ordering.
 As also pointed out therein, border bases behave numerically better than Gröbner bases, see also~\cite{Stetter}.
 In~\cite{Kaspar13}, the original border basis algorithm is extended in a way that the resulting border basis does not relate to any term ordering; instead of initial terms, one uses ``markings.''
 Concerning software, border bases can be computed with the package {\tt borderbasix}~\cite{borderbasix}, which can also be used to solve zero-dimensional systems.
+It is important to note that not every order ideal gives rise to a border basis. \Cref{ex:symmnoborder} demonstrates that fact in the rational Weyl algebra.
+For a given set of distinct points in~$\CC^n$, \cite{HKP19} provides an algorithm to compute all order ideals $\cO$ for which there exists an $\cO$-border basis of their ideal in $\CC[X_1,\ldots,X_n]$.

 A crucial theorem in the characterization of border bases in terms of formal multiplication matrices is the following.

 \begin{theorem}[{\cite[Theorem 4.3.17]{KKR05}}] Let $\mathcal{O}_\lambda = \{t_1,t_2,\ldots,t_m\}$ be an order ideal.
 Then an $\cO_{\lambda}$-border prebasis $G=\{g_1,\ldots,g_p\}$ is an $\cO_{\lambda}$-border basis of $I=\langle g_1,\ldots,g_p\rangle$ if and only if the formal multiplication matrices are pairwise commuting. \end{theorem} These relations of pairwise commutation encode precisely the equations that describe the affine subschemes $U_\lambda$ of the Hilbert scheme $\Hilb_n^m$ from \Cref{sec:Hilb}.